Each month we will be asking one of our researchers to provide an insight into their research.

 What is the aim of your research?

-What is your favourite part of being a researcher?
+What is your favourite part about being a researcher?

-What is the hardest part of being a researcher?
+What is the hardest part about being a researcher?

 What advice would you give to other aspiring researchers?